Guardrails: gates, limits, and violations

 Catching PaygentLimitExceeded

-PaygentLimitExceeded is raised at a hard gate when raise_on_hard_gate=True (the default).
+PaygentLimitExceeded is raised at a hard gate.
 Catch it wherever you handle LLM call failures:

 from paygent import PaygentLimitExceeded